Nick Harkaway

-Life
+Biography

-Harkaway was born Nicholas Cornwell in Cornwall.
-He is the son of Jane Eustace and the author David Cornwell, known under his pen name John le Carré.
+Harkaway was born Nicholas Cornwell in Cornwall, the son of the author John le Carré (real name David Cornwell) and his second wife Jane Eustace.

 Harkaway was educated at the independent University College School in North London, and Clare College, Cambridge, where he studied philosophy, sociology and politics and took up Shorinji Kan Jiu Jitsu.
 He worked in the film industry before becoming an author.